containers/podman/docs/source/markdown/podman-create.1.md

 #### **--conmon-pidfile**=*path*

 Write the pid of the `conmon` process to a file. `conmon` runs in a separate process than Podman, so this is necessary when using systemd to restart Podman containers.
-(This option is not available with the remote Podman client)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 #### **--cpu-period**=*limit*